cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 **Permission Sets**

     A permission set contains a collection of permission names.
 One or more permission sets must be specified when an object is created.
-Only ACEs with permissions from those sets are allowed on the object.
+Only ACEs with permissions from the specified sets are allowed on the object.
+A single permission name will not be allowed in multiple permission sets.

+    Although the API supports multiple permission sets for an object, the implementation for now will only support a single permission set for an object.

 ..
 DS: the example below seems realistic enough and AppSpace only has
 .. *one* permission set.
 Why not restrict it that way at least to